-

 Historically, New Zealand has maintained a strong trade relationship with the US.
 Although services provided to US-based customers are not included, businesses involved in the movement of goods into the US will feel the impact, directly or indirectly.

-Theoretical demonstration of cost of goods sold implications
+Theoretical demonstration of cost of goods sold implications and potential impacts to trade.

 Short-term strategies for mitigation

 This is the first instance of volatile trade conditions in years where midmarket firms haven’t been able to focus on their portfolio of non-domestic business to grow despite market turbulence.
 Their ability to respond swiftly to new challenges and pivot as required is crucial.
 Strategic shifts are already being observed, with many companies electing to concentrate on a select few markets with the most promising prospects.
-The number of companies that businesses are looking to sell to has already decreased.
+The number of companies businesses are looking to sell to has already decreased.

 In the short term, businesses should focus on gaining clarity over their supply chains.
 This involves ensuring robust data about what is declared to customs authorities based on Harmonised System (HS) codes and valuation methods is recorded.
 This data can then be used to model impacts and determine cost implications.
 Additionally, examining contractual pricing with suppliers and customers will help ascertain whether tariff costs can be absorbed or passed on.